stefanbylund/zxnext_layer2/README.md

 The Sinclair ZX Spectrum Next provides a new graphics mode called the layer 2 screen.
 The layer 2 screen is a 256 * 192 pixels screen with 256 colours where each pixel is an 8-bit RRRGGGBB colour value.
 The pixels are laid out linearly from left to right and top to bottom.
-The colour pink 0xE3 (227) represents the transparency colour.
+By default, the pink colour 0xE3 (227) represents the transparency colour.
 The colour encoding is the same as for the colour palette of the hardware sprites.

-Tip: If you're drawing your screens in a general-purpose paint program, it's good to know that the transparency colour 0xE3 corresponds to the 24-bit RGB colour 0xE000C0 (224, 0, 192).
+Tip: If you're drawing your graphics in a general-purpose paint program, it's good to know that the transparency colour 0xE3 corresponds to the 24-bit RGB colour 0xE000C0 (224, 0, 192).